Book a consultation

 Famous Hungarians

 Hungary has given many well-known (and less well-known) figures to the world who contributed to the development of science, literature, music, and various other fields.
+Below is just a few of them – the list is far from complete.
 How many of them have you heard about?

 A biochemist who specializes in molecular biology, she patented the mRNA technology that is used in one of the most trusted vaccines against the coronavirus that caused the latest pandemic – for this, she received the Nobel prize.
 She is senior vice president at BioNTech, the German company that produced the vaccine together with Pfizer, while she is also an adjunct professor at the University of Pennsylvania.